SIU-CS/Scholar_App-production/README.md

 Download from the master branch.

 Two options for installation:
-1) directly from the apk file
-    - Store the apk file to your device
-2) running on a virtual device from Android studio
+1) Running on a virtual device from Android studio
-    - Allow the project to build
+    - Allow the project to build on Android Studio
     - Set up a Virtual Device with the latest SDK
     - Run the application and select the virdual device you have configured
+2) Directly from the apk file
+    - Select Build APK from the Build tab of Android studio
+    - Store the apk file to your device

 Note: When in the Photo Upload Activity, click the middle button to select the photo to upload.